 Seeds will germinate best when the soil temperature is at least 60 degrees F, Domenghini said.
-Soil thermometers are available in most garden centers, hardware stores and auto stores.
+Soil thermometers are available in most garden centers and hardware stores.

 "Hand weeding can help but must be done with care to avoid uprooting small prairie flowers.
 Mow as high as possible to help control fast growing weeds while preserving most of the foliage on the prairie flower," Domenghini said.